 - Using the Symmetry Remote Desktop Services (RDS)/Citrix Client Access software.
 This uses Microsoft Remote Desktop Services or the Citrix XenApp 7.6 software.
 Using Microsoft Internet Explorer, users have the ability to perform a wide range of tasks, such as setting up card holders, producing badges, generating reports, viewing digital video, monitoring alarms and registering visitor details.
 The user interface is the same as is displayed at a standard client of the Symmetry software.
 For further information, please refer to the RDS/Citrix Client Access Installation and User Guide. - Using the SymmetryWEB software.
-This uses standard Internet Information Services, web server technology.
-Using SymmetryWEB, users can manage card holders, visitors and alarms from any standard web browser.
-SymmetryWEB allows users to enter card holder and visitor details, print badges, sign visitors in and out, view card status, view the last 25 valid transactions and manage alarms.
-For further information, please refer to the SymmetryWEB Installation Guide.
+SymmetryWEB allows users to manage card holders, visitors and alarms from any standard web browser.
+Users can enter card holder and visitor details, print badges, sign visitors in and out, view card status, view the last 25 valid transactions and manage alarms.
+SymmetryWEB is of particular benefit for users who require the convenience of mobile access to the security system.